In Hand

 In Hand (インハンド, In Hando) is a Japanese manga series written and illustrated by Ao Akato.
-Akato launched two previous manga in Kodansha's Monthly Afternoon; Nemesis no Tsue, published in 2013, and In Hand: Himokura Hakase to Majime na Migiude, published in 2016.
-In Hand was serialized in Kodansha's Evening from October 2018 to November 2020, with its chapters collected in five tankōbon volumes.
+It was serialized in Kodansha's seinen manga magazine Evening from October 2018 to November 2020, and in the Comic Days website from December 2024 to February 2025.
+Its chapters were collected in six tankōbon volumes.
 An eleven-episode Japanese television drama adaptation was broadcast on TBS and its affiliates from April to June 2019.

+Akato launched two previous manga series in Kodansha's seinen manga magazine Monthly Afternoon; Nemesis no Tsue, published in 2013, and In Hand: Himokura Hakase to Majime na Migiude, published in 2016.

+Plot

+Tetsu Himokura is a brilliant but eccentric parasitologist, spending his days in his home studying parasites with his prosthetic right arm.
+He takes on difficult, even criminal cases outside his field of expertise, thanks to his advanced scientific methods and extensive knowledge in various fields beyond medicine.